 - 9 Tbsp. butter, melted

 - Preheat oven to 350 degrees F. Spray an 8×8 pan with nonstick spray.
-In a large bowl, whisk together pumpkin puree, evaporated milk, egg, pumpkin pie spice and kosher salt.
+In a large bowl, whisk together pumpkin puree, evaporated milk, egg, pumpkin pie spice, kosher salt and sugar.
 Pour pumpkin mixture into the prepared pan.

 - In another bowl, combine the cake mix and melted butter.
 Mix until crumbles form and there is no longer any dry bits.
 Sprinkle over the pumpkin layer.
 Gently spread evenly.
 Bake for 45 minutes.